NASA’s next space telescope could have a liquid lens and be 100x larger than Webb

 The Laws of Physics are (annoyingly) physical in nature so, when it comes to optics, size is everything.
 For telescopes, this means bigger is always better.

 Larger telescopes are able to gather more light, which allows astronomers to see smaller, darker, and more distant objects with greater clarity.
-Although the JWST is more technologically advanced than the Hubble Space Telescope, one of its biggest advantages is that its primary mirror is around 6.25-times bigger.
+Although the JWST is more technologically advanced than the Hubble Space Telescope, one of its biggest advantages is that its primary is around 6.25-times bigger.
 It collects a lot more light so it can see further—and there is nothing Hubble can do to change that.

 But size comes with a huge cost—both in dollars and convenience.
-The JWST project has cost $10 billion.
+The JWST has cost $10 billion.
 Construction on the primary mirror started in 2004, and just aligning the mirror-segments in space takes three months.
 The reason the mirror-segments need to be aligned in the first place is because they were flat-packed for easy transportation.
-When the JWST is fully deployed, it’s about the size of a tennis court (69.5 by 46.5 feet), and no rocket on Earth is presently able to fly something that into orbit.
+When the JWST is fully deployed, it’s about the size of a tennis court (69.5 by 46.5 feet), and no rocket on Earth is presently able to something that large into orbit.

 NASA astronaut Karen Nyberg watches a water bubble float freely between her and the camera, showing her image refracted in the droplet.